UPDATE: Soddy-Daisy family searching for missing loved one

 “You just want your daddy home right?”
 King asked.

-“So I have closure,” Ruby Waller said.
+“So I have closure,” Ruby Waller, Guess' mother, said.
 “I know he's out there somewhere, and I hope that he's OK.
 But it's hard to sleep at night not knowing.”

 After 11 days of not seeing Guess, the family is still holding onto hope.